Mallory O’Brien, PhD

 Director of Homicide Review Commission

-Dr. O’Brien has led the development, implementation, and evaluation of the Milwaukee Homicide Review Commission since July 2004.
+Dr. Mallory O’Brien has led the development, implementation, and evaluation of the Milwaukee Homicide Review Commission since July 2004.
 Dr. O’Brien is trained as an epidemiologist and has worked in the field of violent injury prevention for the past 15 years.
-In 1994 she began her work developing, implementing and evaluating a regional tracking system for firearm deaths, the Firearm Injury Reporting System at the Medical College of Wisconsin.
+In 1994 she began her work developing, implementing and evaluating a regional tracking system for firearm deaths, the Firearm Injury Reporting System, at the Medical College of Wisconsin.
 From 2001 through 2007 she continued her work, expanding to the national level as the Associate Director of the National Violent Injury Statistics System at the Harvard Injury Control Research Center, at Harvard University.
-Dr. O’Brien has served as a consultant to the Wisconsin Department of Health and Family Services, Wisconsin Violent Death Reporting System and the Centers for Disease Control and Prevention, National Violent Death Reporting System.
+Dr. O’Brien has served as a consultant to the Wisconsin Department of Health and Family Services, Wisconsin Violent Death Reporting System, the Centers for Disease Control and Prevention, and the National Violent Death Reporting System.
 She is currently a member of the Project Safe Neighborhoods Taskforce for the Eastern District of Wisconsin, the Advisory Committee of the Safe Streets Initiative and the WI Attorney General’s Crime Victim Council.
 Dr. O’Brien is currently a researcher with the Terry Sanford Institute for Public Policy at Duke University and a Clinical Assistant Professor in the College of Nursing at Marquette University.

 Police Officer Virginia Gordy